npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 27 Jun 2024 17:29:02 +0530
 ### [Why Emergency is being raised now in Parliament](https://www.firstpost.com/explainers/emergency-parliament-indira-gandhi-bjp-congress-constitution-13786791.html)

-Article found but Couldn't summarize
+President Murmu, while addressing Parliament, condemned the 1975 Emergency, calling it the "biggest and darkest chapter of direct attack on the Constitution".
+This statement followed a series of mentions of the period by BJP leaders, including PM Modi, who drew parallels between the Emergency and the current opposition's accusations of the BJP aiming to change the Constitution.
+The BJP has been using the Emergency as a tool to target the Congress, highlighting its alleged disregard for democratic values.

-President Droupadi Murmu termed the Emergency as ‘the biggest and darkest chapter of direct attack on the Constitution’ in her address to a joint sitting of the Lok Sabha and Rajya Sabha on Thursday.
-June 25 marked the 49th anniversary of the Emergency imposed by then-PM Indira Gandhi.
-But why is it being talked about now in Parliament?
+ On the other hand, Congress leaders have accused the BJP of playing divisive politics by repeatedly raising the issue and have countered by alleging an "undeclared Emergency" under PM Modi's rule.

 Thu, 27 Jun 2024 16:46:38 +0530
 ### [Swiftnomics at play?
 Can Taylor Swift's tour change Europe's fortunes?](https://www.firstpost.com/explainers/swiftnomics-at-play-can-taylor-swifts-tour-change-europes-fortunes-13786753.html)